 Held over two weeks, our orientation prepares incoming interns with fundamental skills while also allowing them to get to know one another and the rest of the residency program.
 Past orientations have included rock climbing events, barbeques, dinner with our Department Chair, and a residency-wide happy hour.

 Intern Boot Camp

 Every year, each class is excused from duties as a resident and able to spend time with their co-residents in whatever setting that they choose.
-Classes have spent time up in San Francisco, out on the beach in Half Moon Bay, or nestled in the mountains off of the Monterey coast!
+Classes have spent time up in San Francisco, vineyards in Napa, out on the beach in Half Moon Bay, or nestled in the mountains off of the Monterey coast!

 The Department of Pediatrics hosts a holiday party every year, during which time all residents are excused from clinical duties and covered so that they may attend!
 Photo booths, great food, and even better company make this a favorite event of the year for many.